VincentWei/mg-tests/dri-engine/README.md

-# Test code for DRM and Extra Input.
+# Test code for DRI engine

 ## Introduction

-This test program covers the `drm` NEWGAL engine of MiniGUI 4.0.0, and the new messages for various input events.
+This test program covers the `dri` NEWGAL engine of MiniGUI 4.0.0.

 ## Copying

-Copyright (C) 22019, Beijing FMSoft Technologies Co., Ltd.
+Copyright (C) 2019, Beijing FMSoft Technologies Co., Ltd.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License